Affiliate Marketing Terms

 Affiliate Network: An online platform and intermediary that provides the tools and tracking a brand needs to create and run their affiliate program.
-A network allows advertisers to manage their program directly with their affiliate partners.
+A network allows advertisers to manage their affiliate partner program directly with their affiliate partners.
 Affiliate Networks also provide opportunities for affiliates to join and manage multiple programs in one place.

 Sub Affiliate: A sub-affiliate should not be confused with an affiliate network they are themselves affiliates who have created a platform that allows multiple affiliates to join under them.
 They work directly with brands and earn revenue on all their affiliate’s commissions.

-Affiliate Program: this term is used to encompass all aspects of a brand’s affiliate offers including; terms, agreements, serving, and management.
+Affiliate Program: This term is used to encompass all aspects of a brand’s affiliate offers including; terms, agreements, serving, and management.